 One of the most common issues people are experiencing is not being able to upgrade to Windows 11 because of the strict new set of system requirements.
 This OS requires a modern processor that is likely going to need to have been purchased post-2018.
 If your laptop is older than that, we recommend you invest in one of the best Windows laptops or, for those of you who prefer to use a PC, our guide to the best computers will help you find a model that will support Windows 11.

-One of the most widespread issues, and the most embarrassing, involves PCs with modern AMD processors suffering from a noticeable dip in performance, especially when gaming.
-The good news is that AMD and Microsoft have worked on a fix, and we explain how to implement it below.
+Other fairly routine Windows 11 problems include the OS being incredibly slow or freezing, memory issues, the startup menu being unresponsive and PCs with modern AMD processors suffering from a noticeable dip in performance, especially when gaming.
+The good news is that there are fixes for all of these things and explain those in detail below.

 If you're suffering from a Windows 11 problem that we haven’t covered, follow us on Twitter and let us know and we’ll do what we can to find a solution.
 We’ll also continue to update this article with all the latest problems and fixes when we hear about them.

 If you're encountering problems installing Windows 11 via Windows 10's update tool, don't panic.
 Windows 10 has a built-in troubleshooter that can help identify any problems.
 This can also reset the Windows Update app, which can help kickstart the installation.

 To do this, click the Start menu, then click the cog icon on the left, which will open up the Settings window.
 Click ‘Update & Security’ then ‘Troubleshoot’.
 Click on ‘Windows Update’ then ‘Run the troubleshooter’ and follow the instructions, and click ‘Apply this fix’ if the troubleshooter finds a solution.